-This part of the indicator is designed to minimise the possibility of offering incentives for perverse working practices in rent arrears recovery leading to possession action and eviction.
-ODPM believes that possession should be a last resort and wants to ensure that this tool for recover is not used inappropriately.DefinitionAny arrears for service charges should not be included in the indicator indicator.
-Please refer to BV66a for a full definition of rent due.
-Do not include Notice to Quits for non-secure tenants, notices against licensees (e.g. hostels) or Notice To Terminate for Introductory Tenancies.
-This also means that licensees in arrears should not be included in the number of tenants in arrears.
-The denominator in this part should be all tenants who are in arrears, measured over the whole year.
-If a tenant was served more than one NSP, this should only be counted once.
-Formula/ Worked Eg.N = $(a / b) \times 100$ Where: a = number of tenants who have been served a NSP during the financial year b = number of tenants in arrears.
-Calculate the average number of tenants in arrears by dividing the sum of the number in arrears at the end of each week by 52.
-Only include secure tenants in the denominator.
-Measurement PeriodCurrent financial yearData Source (if external)N/A Return Format%Decimal Places2 Further ODPM is due to issue guidance later in 2005, which is base
+Good Performance ♥ possibil practice action a be a las This part of the indicator is designed to minimise the possibility of offering incentives for perverse working practices in rent arrears recovery leading to possession action and eviction.
+ODPM believes that possession should be a last resort and wants to ensure that this tool for recovery is not used inappropriately.
+Definition Any arruindicato es should not be included in this Please refer to BV66a for a fu Il definition of rent due. notices Termina licensee tenants Do not include Notice to Quits for non-secure tenants, notices against licensees (e.g. hostels) or Notice To Terminate for Introductory Tenancies.
+This also means that licensees in arrears should not be included in the number of tenants in arrears. , measured over the w hould be all tenants who are in hole year. ant was served more th nted once. nan one NSP, this should only Formula/ N = (a / Worked Eg. N = (a / b) x 100 Where: Where: a = number of tenants who have been served a NSP during the financial year b = nun b = number of tenants in arrears. dividing Calculate the average number of tenants in arrears by dividing the sum of the number in arrears at the end of each week by 52.
+Only inc Only include secure tenants in the denominator.
+Current financial year (if external) Return % Format Decimal Places 2 ODPM is due to issue guidance later in 2005, which is based

-BV 66c Amended 2005/06 Good Performance ↓ Guidance on research carried out by Glasgow University on Possessions and Evictions.
+BV 66c Amended 2005/06 Good Performance ✔ Guidance on research carried out by Glasgow University on Possessions and Evictions.
 The guidance will be available in hard copy and on the ODPM website.
 This sets the policy context and aims to help social landlords to prepare and review their policies and procedures for managing Rent Arrears.
 Target Setting Local Scope Metropolitan Councils, London Boroughs, Unitary Councils, District Councils, Council of the Isles of Scilly, Common Council of the City of London Nb: Authorities owning fewer than 200 council dwellings at the start of the financial year do not need to report this indicator.